volkamerlab/CPrecalibration_manuscript_SI/README.md

 The notebook may be adapted to use the code for different datasets.

 ### Installation

-!!! [todo] - upload environment.yml, check if required libraries are complete

 1. Get your local copy of the `CPrecalibration_manuscript_si` repository by:
     * Downloading it as a [Zip archive](https://github.com/volkamerlab/cprecalibration_manuscript_si/archive/master.zip) and unzipping it, or